pdrb/papir/README.rst

 The main purpose is to make custom http requests to json APIs, prettify and colorize the full response (headers + json content).

-Json files are used to post, put, patch or delete and to customize the http headers.
+Json is used to post, put, patch or delete and to customize the http headers.

 Basic http authentication and gzip compression are supported.